Dont Get Hung Up: Understanding Single- and Double-Hung Windows

 - Location of home

-While doing the job on your own may seem like a more cost-effective approach, consider talking with a Pella® professional to help choose the window that best meets your needs, design and budget.
+While doing the job on your own may seem like a way to save money, consider working with a Pella® professional to help choose the window that best meets your needs, design and budget.
 They’ll not only work to determine the right window, but offer the proper know-how to get your new windows installed properly.

 Call or stop by your local Pella Windows and Doors showroom or contact us online to set up a free, no-cost, in-home consultation to discuss how you can get started on your window replacement project.